-We honor the contributions of women in our society throughout March during Women's History Month.
-Started in 1978 as a weeklong celebration coinciding with International Women's Day, over more than three decades it has grown to highlight the great accomplishments of women past and present, as well as the growing opportunities for young girls.
-The theme for 2009 is Women Taking the Lead to Save our Planet, and we specifically honor women who, in the spirit of Rachel Carson, have worked hard on behalf of our environment.
+We honor the contributions of women in our society throughout March during Women’s History Month.
+Started in 1978 as a weeklong celebration coinciding with International Women’s Day, it has grown over the last 30 years to spotlight the great accomplishments of women past and present, as well as the growing opportunities for young girls.

 Women’s History is American History.
 This month and year-round we need to remember the struggles and achievements of the great women in our lives and dedicate ourselves to providing real opportunities to every woman and young girl for they will shape our nation’s future.